3forges/try-shadcn-ui/README copy.md

 # ---
 # Then I:
-# latest 3.* tailwindcss release is https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.17
-export LATEST_3_RELEASE_OF_TAILWDCSS="3.4.17"
-# I checked version [3.4.17] of
-# tailwindcss does not have a binary
-export LATEST_3_RELEASE_OF_TAILWDCSS="3.4.17"
-pnpm remove -D tailwindcss postcss autoprefixer pnpm add -D tailwindcss@${LATEST_3_RELEASE_OF_TAILWDCSS} postcss autoprefixer
+pnpm add -D tailwindcss postcss autoprefixer

-pnpm dlx tailwindcss init -p

 # ---
 # There's no more tailwind binary with tailwind 4, so